Facts about China. Get information, facts, and pictures about China at China-underground.com.

 The territory of the People’s Republic of China lies between latitudes 18° and 54° N, and longitudes 73° and 135° E. China is the second-largest country in the world by land area after Russia.
 China’s total area is generally stated as being approximately 9,600,000 km2 (3,700,000 sq mi).
 China has the longest combined land border in the world, measuring 22,117 km (13,743 mi).

-People’s Republic of China’s landscapes vary significantly across its vast width.
+People’s Republic of China’s landscapes varies significantly across its vast width.

 Flag of China